distribution/distribution/doc/SPEC.md

 Range: 0-0
 ```

 The upload has been created.
 The `Location` header must be used to complete the upload.
-The response should identical to a `GET` request on the contents of the returned `Location` header.
+The response should be identical to a `GET` request on the contents of the returned `Location` header.

-The following headers will be returned on the response:
+The following headers will be returned with the response:

 |Name|Description|
 |----|-----------|